With new Macs, Apple is switching to its own chip design. It's a risk, but there's good reason for Apple to be hopeful.

 Tricks of the transition

 The move to Apple's own processors is the third such switch in Mac history.
 The first Macs used Motorola's 68000 family of chips.
-Apple switched to PowerPC chips in 1994 and then to Intel chips in 2006.
+Apple switched in 1994 to PowerPC chips developed by an Apple-IBM-Motorola alliance, then to Intel chips in 2006.

 Such transitions are difficult, requiring Apple to reengineer its Macs' electronics, rebuild its MacOS operating system and software like Safari, update developer tools other software makers need to support the new machines, and build emulation software to let old-style apps run on the new machines.